jyyang5/master_MATLAB/README.md

 - Take index of median value in an array
 - Compact plot using package subtightplot
 - Matrix dot product using `repmat`
+- Bar chart with different legends and categories

 ### Reduce for-loop (max fun value)